eza-community/eza/man/eza.1.md

 `-w`, `--width=COLS`
 : Set screen width in columns.

+Valid options are `none`, `absolute` or `relative`.
+The default value is `none`

+`absolute` mode highlights based on file modification time relative to the past year.
+`relative` mode highlights based on file modification time in relation to other files. `none` disables highlighting.

 `--smart-group`
 : Only show group if it has a different name from owner

 FILTERING AND SORTING OPTIONS
 =============================